 5. What Are Your Income Goals

 Try to base your pricing structure on your target income.
 Figure out what you want to make in a month and then work backward.
-Say, for instance, you want to make $3,000 every month, and you price your one-on-one coaching sessions at $200 per month.
+For example, you want to make $3,000 every month, and you price your one-on-one coaching sessions at $200 per month.
 How many clients would you need to have to meet your income goals?
 Would a mix of group and one-on-one sessions work better to get you closer to your target?

 Chart Your Course